JustLime/gnss-tracking-app/README.md

 ### Implemented

-- Map screen for tracking own location
-    - Shows your location on the map as a circle, with accuracy support
-    - Pinch to zoom in and out
-    - Get your own location using the Geocoder API by pressing on the button at the bottom right
-- Real-time location notifications
-- Websocket connection to connect to a GNSS module
-- Statistics screen for visualizing GNSS data
-- Settings screen for customizing the app

 - Map Screen for Location Tracking
     - Displays your location as a circle on the map, with accuracy support
     - Pinch-to-zoom functionality for map navigation